TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-wrapup.md

 Your operations team and your application development team likes what they see in Ansible automation controller.
 To really use it in their environment they put together these requirements:

-* All webservers (`node1`, `node2` and `node3`) should go in one group
+* All webserver hosts (`node1`, `node2` and `node3`) should go in one group

-* As the webservers can be used for development purposes or in production, there has to be a way to flag them accordingly as "stage dev" or "stage prod".
+* As the webserver hosts can be used for development purposes or in production, there has to be a way to flag them accordingly as "stage dev" or "stage prod".

     * Currently `node1` and `node3` are used as a development system and `node2` is in production.